-Baylor Art Graduates find success and fulfillment in every walk of life.
-The value of a Baylor Art Education is reflected in the range of jobs our students get, the quality of the graduate programs and professional schools they enter, and the rewarding careers they build.
+Graduates in Art and Art History find success and fulfillment in every walk of life.
+The value of an education in Art & Art History is reflected in the range of jobs our students get, the quality of the graduate programs and professional schools they enter, and the rewarding careers they build.
 Here, we follow our alumni as they contribute to society in significant and thoughtful ways.

 Art History student Amy Welch availed herself to many of the unique opportunities available to Baylor Art students, including spending a summer in Israel on an archaeological dig that unearthed stunning mosaics.
-Those experiences have continued to open doors for her.
 After Amy graduated in 2014 she went on to teach in charter schools in Phoenix and San Antonio.
-In the fall of 2016 she enrolled in the University of Missouri’s MA program in Archaeology and Art History which she plans to complete in 2019.
+In the fall of 2016 she enrolled in the University of Missouri’s MA program in Archaeology and Art History.
+Welch completed her MA at Mizzou in 2018 and is now pursuing a Ph.D. at the University of Indiana.
 We look forward to seeing what Amy does next!

 Jackson Perry took classes in Ancient Art History throughout his time at Baylor which shaped his work for the rest of his studies.
 He attended one season at the Huqoq excavation in Israel.
 Currently he is working on a Classics Masters Program at the University of Kentucky and plans to get a PhD in either Classics or Ancient Art & Archaeology to continue research between these two fields.
 “Baylor gave me the flexibility that allowed me to specialize early on and experiment with different focuses.
 The Art Department itself provided classes in areas that would otherwise have been unavailable.
 This gave me the chance to find a field I wanted to work in and learn to incorporate my other classes into it while learning the ropes for my current and future scholarship.”

-Katie Hooker is currently completing her Master's Degree in Art History at the University of Texas in Austin.
-She is writing her thesis on Michelangelo's evolving calligraphy and the importance of personal script for self-presentation and identity creation during the Renaissance.
-Following graduation, she would like to work with the Dept. of State or the Smithsonian Institution; working with international relations between museums across the globe.
+Katie Hooker recently completed her Master's Degree in Art History at the University of Texas in Austin.
+She wrote her thesis on Michelangelo's evolving calligraphy and the importance of personal script for self-presentation and identity creation during the Renaissance.
+She is now working with the State Department in Washington, DC.
 Eventually, she plans to return to academia and get her PhD in Art History.
 She feels it would be rewarding to be a professor and teach students why cultural heritage and artistic production matters.

 Mike Amis retired from the Navy in 2014 and lives and works in Vicenza, Italy with the U.S. Army.
 He and his family appreciate their time with the Navy as it afforded them the opportunity to live for ten years split between the Middle East (Bahrain) and Tokyo; much of his work has taken him to several countries to help develop activities with foreign militaries.
 Living and traveling abroad has been fascinating, enabling him to see much of the art he studied at Baylor – especially as he now lives in Andrea Palladio's town and near the Scrovegni Chapel.

-Daniel Kleypas is in his second of three years in the Masters of Architecture program at the University of Oklahoma.
+Daniel Kleypas is completing the Masters of Architecture program at the University of Oklahoma.
 He spent the past summer working in a large architecture firm in Dallas.
-Upon his graduation in May of 2018, he plans to work in an architecture firm in the DFW area and will start the process of obtaining his architecture license.
+Upon his graduation in 2018, he plans to work in an architecture firm in the DFW area and will start the process of obtaining his architecture license.
 He credits his art studies at Baylor for supporting his interest in architecture.